Interview with Conrad Askland, writer of “Pray the Gay Away – a serious musical comedy”

 Some do.
 I do as well.
 The term “Pray the Gay Away”, to me, is an offensive term in that it marginalizes people.
 We had many, many discussions on the title for the show and stayed with the “Pray the Gay Away” title because that is at the core of what this show is all about.
 Everything in the show is centered around praying the gay away and everything that I consider wrapped up in that ball of wax which includes cultural bias, misogyny, theological perspectives and on and on.
 When I gave my presentation of show excerpts I presented the logo and show title.
 I said that to many people the term “Pray the Gay Away” is offensive.
 To many, the reaction is similar to seeing a photo of a drinking fountain in the 1950’s with a sign that says “Whites Only”.

 The “Pray the Gay Away” logo includes colors of the Pride Flag.
 The vertical stacked logo also has an inverted pink triangle as a background.
 The pink triangle was a marking that was found on some concentration camp survivors at the end of World War Two.
 The marking identified homosexual men, which at the time also included bisexual and transgender individuals.
-The pink triangle symbol was reclaimed by the LGBTQ+ community in the 1970’s as a response to homophobia.
-The symbol was reclaimed by the LGBTQ+ community and used as a pushback against homophobia.
+The pink triangle symbol was reclaimed by the LGBTQ+ community in the 1970’s as a response to homophobia, and used as a pushback against homophobia.
 For me, the pink triangle is a reminder of the ongoing progress, or lack of, in Human Rights.
 Just the sight of the pink triangle is very emotional for me.

 Some people are confused when they see “Pray the Gay Away” and they think we might be a church group that is holding a rally to pray the gay away.
 Our show is being presented by a community theater nonprofit group.
 The show itself is not affiliated with any particular church.
 That does happen in our show, but as part of telling a full story that, in my opinion, is much-needed theater on this subject.